Find Affordable College Courses

 16 Yearly Graduations

-University of Idaho is the 10th most popular school in the nation for students seeking a doctor's degree in natural resources and conservation.
+University of Idaho comes in at #10 on our list of the most popular colleges offering doctor's degrees in natural resources & conservation.
 Roughly 10,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,182 per year, while in-state graduate students, on average, pay $7,754 per year.
-For the 2020-2021 academic year, 16 doctor's degrees were handed out to natural resources and conservation majors at U of I.
+The average in-state tuition for full-time undergraduates is $6,540 per year, while in-state graduate students, on average, pay $8,272 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in natural resources & conservation from U of I. Around 6% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #11